Words:

 Sir George C. Martin, in The Book of Common Praise (Oxford University Press, 1909), suggests "Carol" by Richard S. Willis as an alternative tune to the lyrics of "O Little Town Of Bethlehem."
 This tune is usually associated in the United States with "It Came Upon The Midnight Clear:" MIDI / Noteworthy Composer / PDF.

-Finally, there contemporary arrangement of this carol by Carl Rütti (1949 - ).
+There is also a contemporary arrangement of this carol by Carl Rütti (1949 - ).
 It is found in a medley, "Three Carols," on his CD "Sermon On The Mount," performed by the Escorial Choir under the direction of by Christopher Duarte (2001).
 In the liner notes, Rütti writes

 "The Three Carols were initiated in 1996 by my friend Stephen Jackson (conductor of the BBC Symphony Chorus) for a Carol concert by the Wooburn Singers, to whom they are also dedicated.
 They were originally written for brass quintet and choir.
 I picked three texts out of the enormous choice of traditional Carols which could form three parts: Andante - Adagio - Presto."